-LG Mobile Phone Software Update via Over-the-Air (OTA)
+LG Mobile Phone software update via Over-the-Air (OTA)

-This feature allows you to update the firmware of your phone to the newer version conveniently via OTA without connecting the USB cable.
-This feature is only available if and when LG makes the newer version of the firmware available for your device.
-First, you can check the software version on your mobile phone:
+This feature allows you to conveniently update your phone's software to a newer version via OTA, without connecting using a USB data cable.
+This feature will only be available if and when LG makes a newer firmware version available for your device.

+You should first check the software version on your mobile phone: